jintingzhao2/dsci511-project/README.md

 total_number_of_rows_for_cms_data = get_total_number_of_rows()
 ```
 To find out how many API calls needed to be done for the CMS data due to the 1500 row limitation, we wanted to find out the size of the CMS dataset.
-After runnining this code, the result was 172476 as the total number of rows.
+This allows us to make batch calls concurrently instead of using a for-loop to make one request at a time.
+After running this code, the result was 172,476 as the total number of rows.

 ```python
 offsets = list(range(0, total_number_of_rows_for_cms_data, PAGE_SIZE))